Active and Passive Voice; Point of View/Person

 When we want to establish ourselves as an authority instead of simply giving our opinion, it is critical to use third person and not first person.

-Using Second Person creates a lack of clarify.
+Using Second Person creates a lack of clarity.

 Second Person: You should know what your children are doing.